Should I use Venmo to pay for goods and services?

 Venmo will provide the merchant with your full name, email address, and phone number (if required by the merchant) associated with your Venmo profile.
 If a delivery for the purchase is needed, you may be required to supply your shipping address directly to the merchant, or Venmo may supply it automatically.
 Your personal financial information is not shared with the business.

 Can I get a refund to my PayPal account?

-In most instances, refunds will be credited to the same payment method that you used for the original purchase.
-Sometimes, for various reasons, your refund will be credited to your Venmo balance.
+In most instances, refunds will be credited to the same payment method that you used for the original online purchase.
+Sometimes, for various reasons, your refund will be credited to your Venmo account.

 Unfortunately, it’s not possible to refund your PayPal account if you used Venmo to pay for your item.